 Buying: $2000 – $3500

-The German Shepherd’s cost is around $2500 on average.
-This price for an Alsatian dog can vary on many factors including the dogs age, breeder reputation, and coat color to name a few.
-The cost of a German shepherd puppy can be a bit higher around $3500 in some cases.
+The average cost of a German Shepherd is around $2500.
+This price can vary due to multiple factors including the dogs age, breeder reputation, and coat color, just to name a few.
+In some cases the cost of a German shepherd puppy can be as high as $3500.
 Blue German Shepherd’s can cost around $1500-$2000.
-Black and Red German Shepherd’s can cost around $1800-$2000.
+Black and red German Shepherd’s can cost around $1800-$2000.
 The rarest color is the Panda which can cost around $3500.
-The most expensive ones are usually the show-quality ones which can cost around $6000.
+The most expensive German Shepherd overall are usually puppies with championship bloodlines which can cost around $6000.

 If your search looks like ‘$200 German Shepherd puppies near me’, adoption is a good option for you.
-There are several rescue shelters and adoption centers in the U.S. that can help you adopt a German Shepherd in need of a home.
+There are a large variety of rescue shelters and adoption centers in the U.S. that can help you adopt a German Shepherd in need of a home.
 The cost for adoption can be as low as $100-$300.
 It can be a little higher for a small pup, but usually not as high as the ones bought from breeders.

 Monthly costs for a German Shepherd

-These highly energetic working dogs need a good amount of high-quality vet-recommended raw dog food to fulfill their energy needs.
+These highly energetic working dogs need a good amount of high-quality raw dog food to fulfill their energy needs.
+If ever you are unsure what food your German Shepherd needs, contact your vet for a recommendation.
 For the first 12 months, their food requirement will gradually increase from 250 gms per day to 400 gms.
-The costs for the same could be around $50-$125.
-Along with the treats, you can expect food costs to be about $800 a year.
+The costs can range at around $50-$125 per month.

-These shepherds are a high-shedding dog breed that needs daily brushing.
-An occasional bath, regular nail trimming, and teeth and ear cleaning would suffice the grooming requirements.
+German Shepherd are a high-shedding dog breed that need daily brushing.
+An occasional bath, regular nail trimming, and teeth and ear cleaning would suffice for grooming.
 The average cost can be about $100 per month for a professional grooming service or around $50-$75 for grooming supplies if you decide to groom your dog at home.

 Medical Costs: $700-$1200

-During the first years, it is recommended you take your pet to the vet about 3-4 times annually.
-Vet fees can range from $100 to $300 and could include things like annual wellness exams and blood tests, among other recommended preventive care treatments.
-Other examinations and tests could cost you another $300-$400.
+During the first few years of your pet's life, it is recommended you take your them to the vet about 3-4 times annually.
+Vet fees can range from $100 to $300 and typically include services like annual wellness exams and blood tests, as well as other preventive care treatments your vet may recommend.
+Other examinations and tests if necessary, could cost you another $300-$400.

-Like all breeds, German Shepherds are at risk of developing health conditions in their lifetime.
-The most common health condition for this breed is hip dysplasia.
-The treatment cost can be around $2000-$2500.
+Like all breeds, German Shepherds are at risk of developing certain health conditions throughout their lifetime.
+The most common health condition for this breed is hip dysplasia which can have a treatment cost around $2000-$2500.

 One-time costs for an Alsatian